shtukas/nyx/documentation/DocNetDatamodel.md

 ![](images/1595833644.png)

-The above graph is how we mentally intuitively represent the nodes and the arrows.
+This last picture is how we mentally intuitively represent the nodes and the arrows.

 Note that DocNet makes no attempt whatsoever at capturing the different kinds of arrows.
 That difference exists in the mind of whomever navigates the network (and varies from one person to another).
 From DocNet's point of view there is one type of arrow.